 If you feel like what you are experiencing is more than just the baby blues, don’t be persuaded otherwise.
 It’s important to be your own best advocate as a new caregiver.
 Taking care of yourself is the best way to ensure proper care of your baby.

-While you may need to see your doctor about your postpartum depression, there are ways you can be proactive to help reduce the amount of stress and burden you feel at home, which can help you feel better.
+While you should be talking to your doctor about your postpartum depression, there are ways you can be proactive to help reduce the amount of stress and burden you feel at home.

 Movement helps.
 In fact, researchers have found that exercise can have an antidepressant effect on postpartum women, and also in the general population.